bigin/ItemManager_2.0/README.md

 More infos about ItemManager's items: [Working with Items](https://ehret-studio.com/lab/itemmanager/itemmanager-2-api-reference-working-with-items/)

-Access a category:
+Get a category:
 ```php
 $category = $imanager->getCategory(1);
 ```

-If you want to find one category on a specific attributes like id, name, slug, position, created, updated, do following
+Get the category matching the given attribute selector string.
+Returns a Category object, or null if not found.
+Searchable attributes are: id, name, slug, position, created, updated
 ```php
 // via the category slug
 $category = $imanager->getCategory('slug=my-category-slug');